-Salty range: Starting with tahini (or freshly ground sesame seeds), with a little lemon and water, add 1 clove of crushed garlic, 1 tsp. miso, and 10 drops Vital Minerals.
+Salty range: Starting with tahini (or freshly ground sesame seeds), with a little lemon and water, add 1 clove of crushed garlic, 1 tsp. miso and 10 drops of Vital Minerals.
 Mix well.

 Soak 1 oz. schizandra or goji berries.
 Add 1/2 tsp.
 Himalayan salt, 2 tbsps. lemon juice, 2 tbsps. honey, with a small amount of fresh cardamon, ginger, and crushed garlic.
 Mix into a paste.
 Refrigerate.
 Use as a concentrate.